clear-code/libreoffice-export-all-to-csv/README.md

  3. Then LibreOffice starts and shows a confirmation dialog for the installation.
 Click "OK".
  4. Restart LibreOffice.

+## Usage

-Then you'll see "Tools" => "Add-on" => "Export All Sheets to CSV files" menuitem.
+Choose "Tools" => "Add-on" => "Export All Sheets to CSV files" menuitem, then worksheets will be exported as "(basename of the original file).(worksheet's name).csv" files.

 ## Command line utilities